defun-games/claylib/README.md

 ## Quick Start
 Claylib is not yet in Quicklisp.
 Load claylib.asd and run `(ql:quickload :claylib/examples)` or similar to load all of the available packages.
 See the next section for what those packages are and how you might use them.

 To see the [examples](/examples) in action, just run e.g. `(claylib/examples/basic-window:main)`.
 Hit Escape to exit.
-At the time of this writing, most of the core examples are done, as well as a handful of shape and texture examples.
+At the time of this writing, most of the core examples are done, as well as a handful from other categories.
 GUI examples are very **work-in-progress**.

 Tested only on Linux, so far.
 There's no obvious reason it can't work on other platforms, but you might need to build Raylib and Raygui yourself.